hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * rolling by m, then rolling by n again
     * m often choose the periodicity of the seasonal data for seasonal smoothing
     * Check the formula in page 131 of [the book][1], this method will give the time series that are closer to the time index t higher weights, such as t-1, t+1 get higher weights than t-3, t+3.
 This is different from "recency".
-    * This method is a way to make ts stationary
+    * This method is a way to make ts stationary through de-trending

 * Exponential Smoothing Methods
   * The limitation of moving average and weighted moving average is the ignorance of observation recency effect, and exponential smoothing methods can help deal with this issue by having exponential decaying weights on observations (older data gets lower weights)